compose-generator/ccom/docs/docs/usage.md

 In general, you call the cli like so: <br>
 `ccom [options] <input>`

-For example a call could look like this:
+For example a call could look like this: <br>
 `ccom --data ./data-file.json --out-file ./output-file.yml ./input-file.yml`

 For customization, you have following cli options: